OrbitalTreasure/treasure/README.md

 It will be a web application that allows the users to request NFT to be minted based on reddit posts.
 User accounts are logged in with reddit.

-First, the customer goes to our website and indicates interest in purchasing a post and names a price.
-Then, we send a message to the owner of the post that someone is interested in purchasing their post for that specific price.
-If the terms are agreeable, the post owner creates an account on our website and agrees to the transaction.
-Then, the buyer transfers moeny to our account, where we redirect 90% to the seller, keeping 10% as our cut.

 ---
 ## Time Period
 - 10 May: Wireframing